awsdocs/amazon-ec2-user-guide/doc_source/ebs-apis-vpc-endpoints.md

 ## Create an interface VPC endpoint for EBS direct APIs<a name="vpc-endpoint-create"></a>

-You can create a VPC endpoint for the EBS direct APIs service using either the Amazon VPC console or the AWS Command Line Interface \(AWS CLI\)\.
-For more information, see [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) in the *Amazon VPC User Guide*\.
+You can create a VPC endpoint for EBS direct APIs using either the Amazon VPC console or the AWS Command Line Interface \(AWS CLI\)\.
+For more information, see [ Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) in the *Amazon VPC User Guide*\.

 Create a VPC endpoint for EBS direct APIs using the following service name:
 + `com.amazonaws.region.ebs`